 WHO CAN COMPETE

-who are either New Zealand citizens, residents, or overseas students studying in Otago or Southland for the 2020 academic year
+who are either New Zealand citizens, Residents, or overseas students studying in Otago or Southland for the 2022 academic year

 currently reside in Otago or Southland region and have done so for at least one year prior to the preliminary round of the competition.
-Musicians who have moved away from Dunedin over the summer however, are still eligible to enter if they have resided for the complete 2020 school or university academic year.
+Musicians who have moved away from Dunedin over the summer, however, are still eligible to enter if they have resided for the complete 2022 school or university academic year.

 2. WHAT CAN BE PLAYED

 a complete concerto or a work for soloist and orchestra not necessarily containing the word ‘concerto’ in its title

 a complete movement, or complete movements from a concerto or work for soloist and orchestra.